ROYAL LIFE DETOX

 Bipolar disorder sufferers experience major fluctuations in their mood, ranging from euphoria to severe depression, tempered by periods of normal mood.
 These up-and-down states can run the gamut from over-excitement and hyperactivity to low periods of profound unhappiness or despondency, plus changes to their energy levels, thinking, and behavior.

-Bipolar episodes can last as short as a few hours and as long as days, weeks, or even months, according to the Cleveland Clinic, making work, daily tasks, and experiences much more difficult — a sense of detachment from oneself that can create distress for someone’s family or loved ones.
+Bipolar episodes can last as short as a few hours and as long as days, weeks, or even months, according to the Cleveland Clinic, though a manic episode in Bipolar I lasts at least 7 days, while a hypomanic episode lasts at least 4 days and is less severe, making work, daily tasks, and experiences much more difficult — a sense of detachment from oneself that can create distress for someone’s family or loved ones.

 Bipolar disorder was formerly known as manic depression, but medical and psychiatric professionals have intentionally stopped using this label; one, to minimize the stigma of the word “mania” wrongly associated with “maniac,” and two, to better differentiate the manic and depressive elements of bipolar disorder, a very complex condition.